zhemao/funktown/README.md

 Returns a new vector with the value appended to the back.
 Roughly equivalent to vec.assoc(len(vec), value)

+pop()

+Returns a new vector with the final item removed.

 ### ImmutableDict

 The constructor can take a dict and/or keyword arguments.
 Item access follows